Search This Blog

 Above a decaying street sign for the road.
 Its very first sign was put up on a Mr Taylor's house in 1899.
 This will be a later replacement presumably.

 In 1891 4 brick cottages within the road each consisting of 5 rooms and having a garden and outhouse were put up for sale "with good tenants" in place.
-The character of the street was what Victorians would have classed "respectable working class" but there were several "rough" streets in the immediate vicinity and conditions weren't physically great in Prospect Road either.
+The character of the street was what Victorians would have classed as "respectable working class" but there were several "rough" streets in the immediate vicinity and conditions weren't physically great in Prospect Road either.
 The road was taken over by the council in 1892 because its private owner had left the road surface in a "disgraceful state".

-In 1894 Dr Dickson complained that a well used for family drinking water by 6 of the cottages was at high risk of contamination due to it having been dug only a few feet from a privy and scarcely any further from a cess pit.
+In 1894 Dr Dickson complained that a well used for drinking water by 6 of the cottages was at high risk of contamination due to it having been dug only a few feet from a privy and scarcely any further from a cess pit.
 He finally managed to get the well closed off six years later.

 Prospect Road residents didn't cause much trouble compared to their nearby neighbours elsewhere in the Marefield area or Dean Street but there were a few incidents of fallings out that came before the courts.
 Eliza Allen newly arrived in 1901 from the virtual shanty town outside Marlow known as "Cape Town" soon fell out with her neighbours Nellie Harvey and Edith Howse.
 She was fined 5 shillings for assaulting each with the threat of a week in jail per fine if she didn't pay them.
 She hadn't turned up to court.
 Her husband William, who worked at the paper mills and as a bootmaker, had previously spent a month in jail for stealing a barrel when they lived at Cape Town.
 Eliza sometimes worked as a needlewoman.
 There's a post all about Cape Town on the blog here.